 1. Spaghetti squash with jalapeño cream

 We've tossed spaghetti squash with a spicy cream sauce and baked it, mac-'n'-cheese-style, for a warming, hearty side dish that doubles easily and reheats beautifully.
 Keep this one in mind for Thanksgiving.

 2. Nut-stuffed delicata squash

-Need a cold-weather vegetarian main dish?
+Need a hearty vegetarian Thanksgiving recipe?
 These stuffed squash satisfied even the most carnivorous Sunset staff members.
 Some kind of alchemy takes place with the onions, sage, and nuts to create a distinctly sausagelike flavor.